JohnathanMarkSmith/johnathanmarksmith.github.com/java-interview-questions.md

 this() can be used to invoke a constructor or method of the same class whereas super() can be used to invoke a super class constructor or method.

+## Can a final class have a abstract method?

+No. I final class can not have a abstract method in it because when you declare a method in a class as abstract, then the class must be declared as abstract.

+"Final" and "Abstract" cannot used at the same time.
+Any class can be either final or abstract not both!

+   Final class means cannot be subclassed.
+   Abstract class means must be subclassed.

 If you have any questions or comments please email me at <a href="mailto:john@johnathanmarksmith.com">john@johnathanmarksmith.com</a>